Brisagr0312/IAEA-Formatting-check-prompt/README.md

-# IAEA Publication Review Assistant
+# The IAEA Publication Review Assistant

 > A reusable AI prompt for identifying actionable editorial and formatting issues in English-language documents using the IAEA Style Manual.